corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/config-node.md

 # Configure Communication Properties

-To configure the MGM virtual node as a Network Participant with the properties required for peer-to-peer messaging, run the following command, setting these properties:
+To configure the MGM {{< tooltip >}}virtual node{{< /tooltip >}} as a Network Participant with the properties required for peer-to-peer messaging, run the following command, setting these properties:

 * `p2pTlsCertificateChainAlias` — the alias used when importing the TLS certificate.
 * `p2pTlsTenantId` — the tenant ID under which the TLS cert was stored ("p2p" for cluster level).
 * `sessionKeysAndCertificates` — contains a list of objects as you can specify multiple session initiation keys and certificates.
 Each object contains the fields `[sessionKeyId]({{< relref "./key-pairs.md#assign-a-soft-hsm" >}})`, 'sessionCertificateChainAlias' and 'preferred'.
 One object in the list must have the `preferred` Boolean field set to `true`.
 The list can not be empty.
 * `useClusterLevelTlsCertificateAndKey` - `true` if the TLS certificate and key are cluster-level certificates and keys.

 {{< tabs >}}